shelajev/mcp-lichess/README.md

 # MCP Server for Lichess.org

-A Spring Boot application that serves as a Model Completion Provider (MCP) server for Lichess.org, allowing AI models to interact with the Lichess API.
+A Spring Boot application that serves as a Model Completion Provider (MCP) server for Lichess.org, allowing AI models to interact with the Lichess API and chess engines.

 ## Description

-This application provides a server that exposes Lichess API functionality as tools that can be used by AI models through the Spring AI framework.
+This application provides a server that exposes Lichess API functionality and chess engine analysis as tools that can be used by AI models through the Spring AI framework.
 It allows AI models to:

 - Fetch recent games from Lichess.org for a specific user
 - Get a random game for a user within a specified time period
 - Visualize chess positions using FEN (Forsyth–Edwards Notation)
+- Analyze chess positions using Stockfish
+- Get human-like move suggestions using Maia

 ## Installation